 When used for medical purposes, doctors agree that it may be a viable alternative to painkillers.
 However, more than a quarter million emergency room visits in a year involve marijuana, so it is not without risks.
 One in ten marijuana users will develop marijuana addiction, and the number is higher the younger you are.

-Brief History of Drug
+A Brief History of Marijuana

 Marijuana is one of the oldest known narcotic substances.
 The earliest recorded use dates back to 3,000 BC.
 A hundred years ago, cannabis became illegal to cultivate and sell in most developed countries.